 My greatest gifts in the local church are easily worship, teaching and preaching.
 I am a very strong biblical preacher, and seek to make the scriptural message relevant to contemporary life.
 I enjoy visiting hospital and home-bound church members, and relating to a variety of age ranges.
 I enjoy training and enabling laity to live out their God-given gifts and graces for service to God, the local church, and the world.
 I also enjoy having fun with my church members, studying the [B]ible with them, and working alongside them in a spirit of resurrection joy.

-Rev. Amy has a close-knit family consisting of her husband, Denny, two daughters, Sarah and Ellen, her parents (on the Eastern Shore), and her sister, Ivy, and family in Virginia.
+Rev. Amy has a close-knit family consisting of her husband, Denny, two daughters, Sarah and Ellen, her mother (on the Eastern Shore), and her sister, Ivy, and family in Virginia.
 She also has several animals – some rescued – including dogs and horses.
 She enjoys books, classical music, needlepoint, piano, and talking with God.
-She leaves us with this: “Mine has been a good life thus far, and I look forward with great enthusiasm to its newest chapter, as I seek to live out, with my people, service to God, Christ and Christ’s Holy Church.”

 May we join with Rev. Amy in ministry to each other and the world in God’s name!